elharony/Udacity-Study-Jam-FEND-P3-Memory-Game/README.md

 Almost.
 Except 2 things:
 - `timer`
 - `modal`

-But feel free to check my [Memory Game Repo](https://github.com/elharony/FEND-Memory-Game/) to know how I did them!
+> Feel free to check my [Memory Game Repo](https://github.com/elharony/FEND-Memory-Game/) to know how I did them!

 ## Feedback
 This was my first Livestream, or I should say; My first video ever.
 So, forgive me for its quality.
 I am open to hear any feedback, so that I can create a better content later.